incognitojam/dogecoin-full-node/README.md

 You can use `dogecoin-cli` to interact with the Dogecoin daemon.
 Make sure to provide the path to your config file.

 `getinfo` is a useful RPC command to get the current status.
+You can use it to monitor the current number of connections and the block height.
+The `"blocks"` will increase as the bootstrap is processed until it catches up with the network.
+You can check the current network block height at [dogechain.info](https://dogechain.info/).

 ```sh
 # Run getinfo